 To which can also be translated as the following:

-It’s very confusing when knowing this while reading the bible to which is filled with rhetoric that attacks the worship of Ba’al. However that makes sense in terms of the process of usurping since that is how it was sometimes done to take over the epithets and status of a particular deity competing for dominance and influence in the region.
-Much of which is probably associated to the geopolitical environment of the time.
-This usurping also includes absorbing a target deity’s persona into the deity you want to become the head of the Pantheon, or the only deity left standing for a shot at expanding influence of your own cult movement.
+It’s very confusing when knowing this while reading the bible to which is filled with rhetoric that attacks the worship of Ba’al. However, that makes sense in terms of the process of usurping since that is how it was sometimes done to take over the epithets and status of a particular deity competing for dominance and influence in the region.
+Much of which is probably associated with the geopolitical environment of the time.
+This usurping also includes absorbing a target deity’s persona into the deity you want to become the head of the Pantheon, or the only deity left standing for a shot at expanding the influence of your own cult movement.
 So to put some of that into perspective, I believe some of you might find this article a matter of interest:

 - “Who Controls the Water?
 Yahweh vs. Baal”